bibanon/bibanon/Stories/Cool-Story-Bro/Chapters/CSB-Shower-Thread.md

-Thread 2 begins with anons poking fun at Dan's favorite activity.
+A new thread is made, but Dan is nowhere to be found.
+The anons pass the time by poking fun at Dan's favorite activity.

 ## 1243804 (Archivist)